Venkaiah Naidu to decide on disqualification of rebel JD(U) MPs Sharad Yadav, Ali Anwar

 The vice president is likely to come to a decision on their Rajya Sabha membership before the Parliament’s Winter Session begins mid-November.

-Rajya Sabha Chairman Venkaiah Naidu will decide on the disqualification of Janata Dal (United) rebel MPs Sharad Yadav and Ali Anwar himself rather than refer the matter to the Parliamentary Committee on Privileges, The Hindu reported on Tuesday.
+Vice President and Rajya Sabha Chairman Venkaiah Naidu will decide on the disqualification of Janata Dal (United) rebel MPs Sharad Yadav and Ali Anwar himself rather than refer the matter to the Parliamentary Committee on Privileges, The Hindu reported on Tuesday.
 This will expedite the hearing process and is is in line with the party’s demand that the lawmakers’ disqualification should not be delayed by sending it to the parliamentary panel.

 The decision may be made before the Parliament’s Winter Session begins mid-November, according to The Times of India.